emp0ry/AnimeShin/README.md

 <p align="center">
   A modern, unofficial AniList client with Russian voice-over tracking via AniLiberty.
   <br>
-  Track anime & manga, update progress with gestures — all in one place.
+  Track anime & manga, update progress with gestures, receive notifications when a new episode is aired — all in one place.
 </p>

 <p align="center">